sourcegraph/handbook/content/departments/data-analytics/event-level-data.md

 ## Can customers opt out?

 Yes, the customer will be able to send us user level event data, critical telemetry only (aggregated and anonymized data), or completely turn off sending any data (air gapped).
 This opt out is at the instance level and will be available to the admin by contacting us.
 More documentation to come on how to do this.

-## Will this change affect existing customers?

-Possibly.
-This change may affect existing on-prem customers that decide to migrate to a managed instance.
-When this occurs, the CE will be enabled on how to talk to the customer about the change to data collection.
-For customers that are currently on managed instances, someone from Sourcegraph will connect with them directly to explain the change and have them opt in to more data collection if desired.

-## When can we enable the collection on a managed instance?

-One or more of the following must be true to enable event-level data collection:

-- The lead requested a trial through [signup.sourcegraph.com](https://signup.sourcegraph.com/) and therefore agreeing to our [Cloud Terms of Service](https://about.sourcegraph.com/terms/cloud)
-- An existing customer signs a $0 order form with an updated Cloud ToS
-- A new customer or renewal signs a new contract with the updated Cloud ToS
-- A CE-led trial on a managed instance is initiated through a workflow (TBD - CE is owning a new page that they'll direct prospects to with the Cloud ToS))

-The `User Level Event Usage Data Analytics` field in Salesforce should be set to `Yes` if the opportunity allows this.
-A report of all accounts set to `Yes` is [here](https://sourcegraph2020.lightning.force.com/lightning/r/Report/00O5b0000051EOrEAM/view)

 ## Who has access to the data?